Disclosure

 Common Issues & Fixes

-I ran into a few small snags during setup and use.
-Here are the most common ones and how I solved them.
+I ran into a few quirks during setup and use.
+Here are the most common problems and how I solved them.

 Screen is Too Bright at Night

-The problem: The 12-inch display can be dazzling when driving in the dark, making it hard to see the road.
+The problem: The 12-inch display is dazzling and distracting when driving in the dark.

 Warranty & Support